9 Things to Look for When Choosing a Junior Mining Company to Invest In

 In mining exploration, an “anomaly” is a geological formation that might attract a prospector’s interest.
 However, one rule of thumb is that you have to look at 1,000 anomalies to find one prospect and fewer than one prospect in a thousand turns into a mine.
 In other words, finding a mine is a million-to-one shot and that is one reason why junior mining stocks are highly speculative.
-Another reason is that it’s much easier to launch and promote one of these stocks than it is to build a profitable business.
-So junior mines attract more than their share of unscrupulous operators and stock promoters.
-Words: 504
+Another reason is that it’s much easier to launch and promote one of these stocks than it is to build a profitable business so junior mines attract more than their share of unscrupulous operators and stock promoters.

 There are ways to reduce your risk, however, and here are 9 “secrets” we use to pick junior mines which should help you find the gems among the rocks in this fast-changing industry: